Malinová, Slovakia

 Malinová (Zeche; Csék) is a village and municipality in Prievidza District in the Trenčín Region of western Slovakia.
 It lies about 15 km north of the town of Prievidza.
+The village belonged to the German language island Hauerland.
+The German population was expelled in 1944.

 Evolution of the village name

 The village of Malinová was called by many different names over the centuries: